HIRT: High Intensity Resistance Training Guide

 What Is HIRT?

-HIRT, which stands for high-intensity resistance training, is a form of fitness training that involves performing strength training exercises at an all-out effort and then taking short rest periods before going again.
+HIRT, which stands for high-intensity resistance training, is a type of workout that involves performing strength training exercises at an all-out effort and then taking short rest periods before going again.

 Examples of types of exercise used during HIRT workouts include squats, kettlebell swings, push-ups, deadlifts, lat pull-downs, split squats, and rows.